📚 Pretraining¶

 -

-This paper uses a carefully controlled set of Sudoku/Rush Hour tasks—where "reasoning difficulty is fixed and only horizon length varies"—to systematically demonstrate that task horizon itself is an independent root cause of LLM agent RL training collapse.
-It proposes two horizon-reduction mechanisms, macro action and subgoal decomposition, which not only stabilize training but also enable strong zero-shot generalization to longer horizons (horizon generalization).
+Using a set of carefully controlled Sudoku/Rush Hour tasks where "reasoning difficulty remains constant while only the horizon length varies," this paper systematically proves that task horizon itself is an independent root cause for LLM agent RL training collapse.
+The authors propose two horizon-reduction mechanisms—macro actions and subgoal decomposition—which not only stabilize training but also enable strong zero-shot generalization across longer horizons (horizon generalization).

 - Predicting Large Model Test Losses with a Noisy Quadratic System